The Fried Chicken Flu

-"The Fried Chicken Flu" is the 12th episode of the third season of the American animated television series The Boondocks.
-It first aired in the United States on Cartoon Network's programming block Adult Swim on August 1, 2010. and Centric on November 15 2010 In the episode, the Freemans must survive in a post-apocalyptic world after a virus originating from fried chicken erupts across the country.
+"The Fried Chicken Flu" is the 12th episode of the third season of the American animated television series The Boondocks, and the 42nd episode overall.
+It originally aired in the United States on Cartoon Network's programming block Adult Swim on August 1, 2010, and Centric on November 15, 2010.
+In the episode, the Freemans must survive in a post-apocalyptic world, after a virus originating from fried chicken erupts across the country.

-The episode was written by Aaron McGruder and directed by Sung Dae Kang.
+The episode was written by series creator Aaron McGruder and directed by Sung Dae Kang.
 The episode's plot makes references to the 2009 flu pandemic, as well as a controversial Kentucky Fried Chicken-Oprah Winfrey promotion for the former's then-new Kentucky Grilled Chicken products.
 The episode features Marion Ross guest-starring as Ms. Von Hausen, a resident of Woodcrest.
 The episode received mixed reviews from critics, who compared its overall quality to an episode from the show's first season.

 Plot

 Robert and Riley are eagerly watching TV coverage about the latest special at Kernel's Fried Chicken, a new type of chicken with 13 herbs and spices, as Huey and Jazmine Dubois are busy testing out a generator in the Freemans' garage.
 The generator malfunctions and cuts the power, causing an infuriated Robert and Riley to leave for KFC to buy chicken.
-Huey explains that he has been testing the generator as a part of his survival plan for his family in the event that a pandemic sweeps the nation.
+Huey explains that he has been testing the generator as a part of his survival plan for his family, in the event that a pandemic sweeps the nation.
 Jazmine asks if she can be included in the plan as well, and eventually convinces a reluctant Huey to do so.